-I would set up an appointment with each Admissions sales person/advisor and have them take me on tour.
+I would set up an appointment with each Admissions salesperson/advisor and have them take me on tour.
 While it caused initial anxiety, they soon learned I wanted to learn from them.
 I wanted to know what they thought was important and highlighted.
 I got to know them in a totally different way.
-I asked questions about programs, resources, support services, scholarships, career services, library, clubs, etc. Each person added so much to my knowledge base.
-After the tour I recorded special things I learned from each person.
+I asked questions about programs, resources, support services, scholarships, career services, libraries, clubs, etc. Each person added so much to my knowledge base.
+After the tour, I recorded special things I learned from each person.

-Next I asked each department director to tour me and explain their program, area, equipment, and resources as well as concerns.
-I asked them questions related to Admissions on what they wanted highlighted.
+Next, I asked each department director to tour me and explain their program, area, equipment, and resources as well as concerns.
+I asked them questions related to Admissions on what they wanted to be highlighted.
 Not to my surprise the department directors and faculty encouraged the Admissions representatives to stop by with prospective students and talk.
-They wanted to be asked questions about the field, jobs, classes and equipment during their office hours.
+They wanted to be asked questions about the field, jobs, classes, and equipment during their office hours.
 They wanted a true partnership.
 I then recorded what they said.